itskoi/itskoi.github.io/content/posts/Reading Papers: ViperGPT/index.md

 ## Motivation

-**ViperGPT** is motivated by the limitations of **end-to-end models**, which are the dominant approach for answering visual queries.
+**ViperGPT** is motivated by the limitations of **end-to-end models**, which are the dominant approach for **answering visual queries**.
 While end-to-end models have made significant progress in individual tasks such as object recognition and depth estimation, they struggle with more **complex tasks that require both visual processing and reasoning**.
 ViperGPT seeks to overcome these limitations by introducing a **modular and interpretable approach** to visual reasoning.

 ## Before ViperGPT
 - **Lack of Compositional Reasoning**: End-to-end models do not explicitly **differentiate between visual processing and reasoning**, making it difficult for them to handle complex, multi-step tasks.
 People naturally **decompose visual tasks into smaller steps**, but end-to-end models lack this inherent compositional reasoning ability.